forestryio/forestry.io/hugo/content/blog/3-patterns-for-loading-data-with-react.md

 };
 ```

-The first impression is a good one.
-The `UserInfoContainer` has a short and clear API.
+The first impression of this pattern is a good one.
+The `UserInfoContainer` has a clean and simple API.
 Unfortunately the apparently cleanliness of this API is a result of "sweeping dust under the rug".
 As we dig into the implementation it will be come clear how complex `UserInfoContainer` really is, and how much friction there will be when attempting to change or extend it's behaviour.

 ***